mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 #### 1:00:57

 If you look at the Zen teachers in the United States, I don't believe there are any good Zen teachers.
-If you check all the Zen teachers, according to [Dogen](glosssary#dogen) and [Buddhas](glossary#buddha): no real Zen teachers.
+If you check all the Zen teachers, according to Dōgen and Buddhas: no real Zen teachers.
 I'm sorry for you.
 No Zen teacher.
 Failure of Zen teacher, okay?
 Failure.

 But this is an explanation of Zen teacher, an understanding of Zen teacher.
 Then if you say, “I am a failure of a Zen teacher” – then why don’t you give it up, and return to normal life?
 Of course, it’s very reasonable.
 But I don’t want that, even though you say, “I am a failure of a Zen teacher; I don’t want to come back, I want to be dead” – because, we can do *shikantaza*.